Merlin-Lovers-Anonymous/cyber-blog/content/posts/CyberDiscord Open 2023 Windows Server Writeup.md

 # Conclusion
 I ended with 37/62 vulns and 60/100 points.

 Overall I thought I did pretty badly on this one ngl.
 For future notice, don't think that if a script doesn't break Windows 10 it won't wreck a AD server.
-I could have probably gotten another dozen vulns if I did that and knew how to do app sec.
+I could have probably gotten another dozen vulns if I didn't do that and knew how to do app sec.
 The 4-hour time limit was an experience too.